Pune Ring Road map route, project details and latest updates

 Pune Ring Road: Impact on real estate

 The Pune Ring Road will pass through some of the fastest-growing suburban areas of the city.
 These include Pimpri-Chinchwad, Pirangut, Sivapur, Lonikand and others.
 Out of these, Pimpri and Pirangut already have some of the biggest township projects, attracting affordable home buyers and investors alike.
-While the infrastructure and amenities are not up to the mark yet, the situation is expected to improve, once the population moves in.
-With such a bankable project on hold, Pune’s real estate market can hope for better days ahead.

 The ring road project will drive the growth of new townships in the city.
 The PMRDA has commenced the town planning scheme in Mhalunge and Mann areas.
 The Mhalunge-Mann Township will be developed over 700 acre on the lines of Hinjewadi IT Park.
 Moreover, nearly Rs 450 crore will be spent on the infrastructure development of the proposed ring road in Pune, which is expected to generate over 10,000 crore in the next 4-5 years.

 Around 15 townships will be developed in the 32 km-long Phase 1 of the ring road.
 The planned projects are likely to come up in the outskirts such as Avatalewadi, Wadachi Wadi, Wadki, Holkarwadi, Phursungi, Manjri Budruk, Yevalewadi, Urali Devachi, Handewadi and Pisoli.
 Further, the PMRDA has announced the development of two townships in Holkarwadi and a residential project in Vadachiwadi and Autande Handewadi, each.
-The residential projects will be spread over 500 acres of land.
+These four residential projects will be spread over 500 acres of land.

 Check out properties for sale in Pune

-Pune Ring Road: Impact on pollution
+Pune Ring Road: Benefits

 Owing to rapid urbanisation and the subsequent growth of the industrial sector, Pune has often faced severe pollution.
 This is because of the emissions from vehicles and industries.
 The construction of the Pune Ring Road will reduce the highway traffic and is expected to reduce pollution in certain areas of the city, as it would reduce the concentration of vehicles there.
 With the construction of several underpasses and bridges, the Pune Ring Road will be able to reduce the overall air and noise pollution in the city.